From time to time I get asked, "What’s the best way to use StudyBass?"

 1. Find a Good Teacher

 Firstly, I can’t emphasize enough that the best way to learn is by having a real live teacher guiding your way.
-Unfortunately, I can't answer questions on an individual basis for everyone visiting StudyBass.
 If you're in Houston, TX, you can look me up for private lessons or contact me through the feedback form.

 StudyBass is a great supplement to private lessons especially for beginners.
 A good teacher is irreplaceable and will really accelerate your learning.
 You may have to go through a number of bass teachers before you find him or her.
 You’ll know when you find the right teacher.